Shortages in Venezuela: Corruption

 Following mass looting in June 2016 due to shortages which resulted in the deaths of at least three, on 12 July 2016, President Maduro granted Defense Minister Vladimir Padrino López the power to oversee product transportation, price controls, and the Bolivarian missions.
 He also had his military oversee five of Venezuela's main ports.
 Maduro's actions made Padrino one of the most powerful people in Venezuela.

 An Associated Press investigation published in December 2016 found that the military was involved in schemes to benefit from food scarcity rather than help assuage it.
 Military sellers would drastically increase the cost of goods and create shortages by hoarding products.
 Ships containing imports would often be held at bay until military officials at Venezuela's ports were paid off.
 Officials bypassed standard practices, such as performing health inspections, pocketing money normally spent on such certificates.
 One anonymous businessman who participated in the lucrative food dealings with Venezuelan military officials, and had contracts valued at $131 million between 2012 and 2015, showed the Associated Press his accounts for his business in Venezuela.
 The government would contract him for more than double the actual cost for products.
 For example, one corn contract of $52 million would be $20 million more than the market average.
-Then the businessman would have to use the extra money to pay military personnel to import such products.
+Then the businessman had to use the extra money to pay military personnel to import such products.
 The businessman said he had been paying millions of dollars to military officials for years, and that the food minister, Gen. Rodolfo Marco Torres, once had to be paid $8 million just to import goods into Venezuela.
 Documents seen by the Associated Press showing prices for corn also revealed that the government budgeted $118 million in July 2016, an overpayment of $50 million over average market prices for that month.